pinterest/pymemcache/docs/getting_started.rst

       pass

     client = Client(('localhost', 11211),
-        serializer=serde.python_memcache_serializer)
+        serde=serde.python_memcache_pickle_serde)
     client.set('key', Foo())
     result client.get('key')

 The serializer uses the highest pickle protocol available.
-In order to make sure multiple versions of Python can read the protocol version, you can specify the version by explicitly instantiating :class:`pymemcache.serde.PythonMemcacheSerializer`:
+In order to make sure multiple versions of Python can read the protocol version, you can specify the version by explicitly instantiating :class:`pymemcache.serde.PythonMemcachePickleSerde`:

 .. code-block:: python

     client = Client(
         ('localhost', 11211),
-        serializer=serde.PythonMemcacheSerializer(pickle_version=2)
+        serde=serde.PythonMemcachePickleSerde(pickle_version=2)
     )

 Deserialization with Python 3
 -----------------------------

-Values passed to the `deserialize()` method will be bytestrings.
+Values passed to the `serde.deserialize()` method will be bytestrings.
 It is therefore necessary to encode and decode them correctly.
-Here's a version of the `JsonSerializer` from above which is more careful with encodings:
+Here's a version of the `JsonSerde` from above which is more careful with encodings:

 .. code-block:: python

-     class JsonSerializer(object):
+     class JsonSerde(object):
          def serialize(self, key, value):
              if isinstance(value, str):
                  return value.encode('utf-8'), 1